Effect of temperature gradient on heavy quark anti-quark potential using gravity dual model: Potential under a Temperature Gradient

+In $S_2$, perturbation terms in the integrand lead to second order terms which involve the product of perturbations (as the domain $\Sigma_2$ already contains the perturbation to the metric).
+Thus ignoring the perturbation terms in the integrand for $S_2$,

-As can be seen in Fig.~\ref{fig:strings}, the string contours in triangular region are most naturally represented in polar coordinates.
-The representation of the triangular region with a sector, and using the polar coordinates is the second approximation we make.
-Again, this approximation would give accurate results only if the temperature gradient is small.
-Converting to polar coordinates,
+The evaluation of the $S_2$ in terms of the polar coordinates had naturally risen from evaluation of the second integral in Eq.~\ref{eq:sum_area}.
+Also, as can be seen in Fig.~\ref{fig:strings}, the string contours in $\Sigma_2$, i.e. the triangular region are most naturally represented in polar coordinates.
+In polar coordinates,

 where, $u$ and $V$ are now expressed in polar coordinates.
 From the symmetry of the problem, $u$ would depend on $r$ alone.
 The Lagrangian explicitly depends on $r$, and hence the Hamiltonian would also explicitly depend on $r$.
 The Hamiltonian, $H^a$ =